rdkcentral/firebolt-certification-app/docs/IntentReader.md

 ## Standalone
 ### Background

 FCA has the ability to accept intents/input commands as a standalone application without having a PubSub messaging system integrated.
-Here also, when intentReader is called with a particular intent, it is processed and the correspondig handler response is returned which decides the action to be performed corresponding to the task received in the intent.
+Here also, when intentReader is called with a particular intent, it is processed and the correspondig handler is called which decides the action to be performed corresponding to the task received in the intent.

 Standalone scenario supports both cold launch and hot launch of FCA.
 1. Cold Launch scenarios - Here the input command/intent is sent along with the launch command used to launch FCA.
 FCA will process the intent immediately after it is launched.